1954 Geneva Conference

-The Geneva Conference was a conference that was intended to settle outstanding issues resulting from the Korean War and the First Indochina War and involved several nations.
-It took place in Geneva, Switzerland, from 26 April to 20 July 1954.
+The Geneva Conference was intended to settle outstanding issues resulting from the Korean War and the First Indochina War and involved several nations.
+It took place in Geneva, Switzerland, from 26 April to 21 July 1954.
 The part of the conference on the Korean question ended without adopting any declarations or proposals and so is generally considered less relevant.
-The Geneva Accords that dealt with the dismantling of French Indochina proved to have long-lasting repercussions, however.
-The crumbling of the French colonial empire in Southeast Asia led to the formation of the states of the Democratic Republic of Vietnam (North Vietnam), the State of Vietnam (the future Republic of Vietnam, or South Vietnam), the Kingdom of Cambodia, and the Kingdom of Laos.
+On the other hand, the Geneva Accords that dealt with the dismantling of French Indochina proved to have long-lasting repercussions.